brucemack/microlink/docs/el_supplement.md

 * In this example the IP address is 72.206.115.254.

 There is nothing unique about the end of the entire response.

+### Single Callsign Authentication Request Message Format

+This request provides an efficient way for a node to check the status of an individual callsign **without requesting the entire directory.**  This would be used for link/conference nodes in order to validate a QSO request from a new peer.
+Stations should use this to reduce the load on the EchoLink Server.

+The format of the request is as follows:

+* One byte: v
+* N bytes: The callsign
+* One byte: 0x0d (\n) delimiter
+* N bytes: The IP address of the inbound request
+* One byte: 0x0d (\n) delimiter

+There are no other headers or delimiters.
+The client sends this message and waits.

+### Single Call Authentication Response Message Format

+The server response is very simple.
+Either:

+* A one byte 0x30 ("0") indicating that the callsign is not authorized.
+* A one byte 0x31 ("1") indicating that the callsign is not authorized.

+There are no other headers or delimiters.
+The server disconnects immediately after sending this response.

+Since the IP address is included in the request, it is likely that the server checks this too as an added security check.

 ## EchoLink QSO Protocol